 Article Continues Below

 For the Oilers, the reminder comes at the right time.
-Connor McDavid’s contract situation remains one of the biggest storylines in the NHL.
-Edmonton knows that keeping him in an Oilers uniform is about more than hockey.
+After all, Connor McDavid’s contract situation remains one of the biggest storylines in the NHL.
+Furthermore, Edmonton knows that keeping him in an Oilers uniform is about more than hockey.
 It is about maintaining a sense of pride and identity for a city and for a country that continues to dream of championship glory.
-Carney’s playful quip shows how deeply McDavid’s decision resonates.
+Ultimately, Carney’s playful quip shows how deeply McDavid’s decision resonates.
 It reaches far beyond the rink.